danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Other curl options

-There are several other curl options that are often useful when making API requests.
+There are several other curl options that are frequently used for API requests.

 - The `--include` option includes the HTTP response headers with the output that is printed to the console.
 This is useful for receiving the [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) of your request.